mendix/docs/content/developerportal/settings/leave-delete-app.md

 * A custom role with the **App Settings** permission is also allowed to deactivate and delete an app
 * A **Company Admin** is allowed to delete, deactivate, and activate all the company's apps (with or without App Team members for the app)

-For more information on roles, see [Company & App Roles](/developerportal/company-app-roles/index).
+For more information on roles, see [App Roles](/developerportal/app-roles/index).

 **This how-to will teach you how to do the following as a Scrum Master:**